-Grade Levels: One (1); Two (2); Three (3); Six (6); Seven (7); Eight (8)
+Grade Levels: One (1); Two (2); Three (3); Six (6);

-Subjects: Social Studies; History and Geography Curriculum Strands: Heritage and Identity (1-3); People and Environments (6); History (7&8) Curriculum Topics: Our Changing Roles and
+Seven (7); Eight (8)

-Responsibilities (1); Changing Family and Community Traditions (2); Communities in Canada 1780-1850 (3); Canada's Interactions with the Global Community (6); Canada, 1800-1850: Conflict and
+Subjects: Social Studies; History and Geography Curriculum Strands: Heritage and Identity (1-3); People and Environments (6); History (7&8) Curriculum Topics: Our Changing Roles and Responsibilities (1); Changing Family and

-Challenges (7); Canada 1890-1914: A Changing Society (8)
+1780-1850 (3); Canada's Interactions with the Global Community (6); Canada, 1800-1850: Conflict and Challenges (7); Canada 1890-1914: A Changing Society (8)

-Program Components: Students will dress in period uniforms and learn why uniforms and equipment changed through our history.
+Program Components: Students will dress in period uniforms and learn why uniforms and equipment changed through history.
 Older students will be challenged to identify the purpose of obscure military artifacts, and younger students will use their inquiry skills in our hands-on Discovery Gallery.
-As well, all students will construct a takehome creation during a guided component focusing on symbols of remembrance and the need to recognize the sacrifices of those who dedicated their lives to Canada.
+All students will construct a take-home creation during a guided component focusing on symbols of remembrance and the need to recognize the sacrifices of those who dedicated their lives to Canada.